-Keep reading for our top tips to address common lab results.
+Keep reading for our top tips to address the 3 most common lab results.
 However, it’s important that you speak with both your physician and a registered dietitian before addressing blood work with nutrition and lifestyle.
-Dietitians are educated on interpreting lab results, how to help correct abnormalities with lifestyle, and can help to educate you on what your numbers mean.
+Dietitians are educated on interpreting lab results, how to help correct abnormalities with nutrition and lifestyle, and can help to educate you on what your numbers mean.

 High blood sugar (HbA1c)

 How should I eat to balance my blood sugars?

 Work on balancing your meals by including complex carbohydrates (vegetables, fruits, whole grains) with sources of lower-fat protein (plain, low-fat dairy, fish, poultry, eggs, legumes, nuts, and seeds).

 - At meals, make ½ of your plate vegetables, ¼ protein, and ¼ carbohydrates